The Fathers of Confederation meeting in Charlottetown in 1864

 However, we do see signs of the times in the actions of the Fenians.
 After the Congress of Vienna (September, 1814 to June, 1815), nationalism grew considerably in Europe leading to the various revolution of 1848 and, ultimately, to World War I. Michael Doheny took part in the Young Irelander Rebellion of 1848.[iv]

 In fact, European nationalism had also fuelled French-Canadian nationalism.
 When Lord Durham suggested the Union of Upper and Lower Canada and the assimilation of French-speaking Canadians, he inadvertently gave great impetus to French-Canadian nationalism, which, as mentioned above, helps understand why French-speaking Canadian leaders, living in what would be the Province of Quebec, supported Confederation.

 Conclusion, but to be followed

 So a threat from the US, the Irish Republican Brotherhood, or the Fenians, led to Atlantic Canada’s willingness to join the Confederation.
 Under Confederation the Atlantic provinces gained muscle.
-Newfoundland, however was beyond the grasp of Fenians.
-Other provinces would join after 1867, but there had a need or something to be gained.
-In the case of British Columbia, the construction of a railway would be condition and a need.
+Newfoundland, however, was beyond the grasp of Fenians.
+Other provinces would join after 1867.
+Provinces joined Confederation because there was something to be gained.
+In the case of British Columbia the construction of a railway would be condition and a need.

 I will pause here in order to talk about the Red River Rebellion and the yet to be understood the life and execution of Louis Riel, the member of Parliament for Provencher (Manitoba) and the “father of Manitoba.”